 The Armoury Chamber is a unique treasury-museum displaying the wealth accumulated by Russian rulers from the 12th century until the October Revolution of 1917.
 Walking through the exhibition halls is a journey through the centuries.
 The life of the Russian monarchs is reflected in the precious items on display, each exhibit revealing aspects of its owner’s character as well as their status.
 The cradle of Alexander I is studded with many diamonds, while Ivan the Terrible’s eldest son, Ivan, had a measuring icon decorated with his patron saint: just two of the outstanding items on display.

 The ivory-palted throne of Ivan the Terrible

 Catherine I's coronation dress

 You will be amazed by the large collection of royal carriages decorated with paintings, adorned with gems, upholstered with precious fabrics.
 Horses harnessed to these carriages would also be tacked up with items made of gold and silver and encrusted with precious stones.
 Most of these items were made in the Kremlin workshops, the leading producer being the Armoury.
-It produced arms and armour both for ceremonial needs and military ones, and later gave its name to the whole museum.
+It produced arms and armor both for ceremonial needs and military ones and later gave its name to the whole museum.

 Those interested in the secrets of the Faberge Easter Eggs or any of the other treasures should definitely visit the Armoury Chamber.
-Please take in to account that at high season tickets can be sold out.
-It is better to buy them in advance, or to book a guided tour with our Moscow tour guide.
+Please take into account that at the high season tickets can be sold out.
+It is better to buy them in advance or to book a Kremlin guided tour with our Moscow tour guide.